dlugi152/filmweb-export/README.md

-# filmweb-export
+# Filmweb exporter
-Export filmweb ratings to file
+Export filmweb ratings, match movies with IMDB ID and download as JSON file.

+Remember to provide your own TMDB API key in searchMovie(title, year) function.